 Sam: Winning streaks are like dating a beautiful women.
 Enjoy them while you can, because it's only a matter of time before they dump you for being weird and clingy.

 Mood Whiplash: Can happen when a character goes in, especially during the middle of a dialogue sequence running.
-The worst example is when the other players, GLaDOS and Winslow serenade Sam and Max, and Brock suddenly cuts in with, "I'm all fucking in!"
+The worst example is when the other players, as well as GLaDOS and Winslow, serenade Sam and Max, and Brock suddenly cuts in with, "I'm all fucking in!"

 My Friends... and Zoidberg: GLaDOS says, "Gentlemen... and Claptrap."
 Justified in that Claptrap is a robot.
 But it's more likely because GLaDOS seems to hate him especially.

 In the Borderlands set, Claptrap will don a top hat — and a old-time 19th century mustache.
 (This is the character design from the Claptrap who runs the storage locker counter at Moxxi's Underdome in the DLC for the first Borderlands.)

 In the Sam and Max set, Sam wears a top hat.